CPA872/ResNet-SA/README.md

 - Xilinx Vitis 2021.1
 - XRT Version 2.12
 - Firmware: xilinx_u280_xdma_201920_3
-Note: it is imperative to ensure the the firmware and XRT matches.
-Difference in versions will cause the bitstream to fail.
+Note: it is imperative to ensure the firmware and XRT match.
+Differences in versions will cause the bitstream to fail.

 Below is the output of `xbmgmt examine`, please ensure various versions listed under XRT and Device sections match with what you have.
 ```